CountESS-Project/CountESS/docs/building-documentation/index.md

 ### Running Jekyll

 Jekyll will compile the site and write it into the `_site` subdirectory.
 Please do not add this directory to the repository.
+The actual site is built automatically by Github Pages.

 To build the documentation once, run: